smartcontractkit/documentation/docs/chainlink-keepers/cron-contracts.md

 # Job Scheduler Overview

 With the Job Scheduler you can schedule jobs to automatically execute your smart contract functions at specific times using the Chainlink Keepers network.
-Simply specify the address of your target contract, the function to execute, and the execution time(s) to create a new scheduled job and then register your Job Scheduler with Chainlink Keepers to enable the decentralized Keepers network to start monitoring and executing your jobs.
+Simply specify the address of your target contract, the function to execute, and the execution time(s) to create a new scheduled job.
+Once you register your Job Scheduler with Chainlink Keepers, the decentralized Keepers network will start monitoring and executing your scheduled jobs.

 # Job Scheduling Tutorial